mfiers/Moa/doc/markdown/introduction.md

 GNU Make is developed to aid in compilation of software.
-Software compilation usually involves the execution of many preprocessing, compilation and linker steps, potentially with differing parameters and interdepending of each other.
+Software compilation usually involves the execution of many preprocessing, compilation and linker steps, with different parameters and interdependent of each other.

-Gnu make goes about a compilation process by describing what target files are to be created, on what source files or libraries the build is depending and how the target needs to be build.
-If a dependency needs to be compiled before it can be used for the final target file, its building process can be described as well (and so no).
-In big projects, this might result in thousands of files that are processed in the correct order.
-Moreover, Gnu Make is intelligent enough to repeat only the affected part of the build process if one or a few source files are changed.
+Gnu make is able to compile tens of thousands of files in large software projects through a detailed description of exactly what target files are to be created; from what source files; in what order;
+and using which libraries.
+If, during development, a few source files have changed, Gnu Make is able to repeat only the affected part of the build process.

-The description that Gnu Make uses to execute software compilation is called a Makefile.
-The syntax of a Makefile is not only flexible enough to allow Gnu Make to be used with a wide variety of programming languages, but it can be used to automate any series of commands (as long as they can be executed from the command line).
-It is therefore a good idea to use Gnu Make in bioinformatics projects (see: )
+The description, used by Gnu Make, that describes the build process is called a Makefile.
+The syntax of a Makefile is flexible enough to allow Gnu Make to be used for practically any programming language.
+Moreover, Gnu Make can be used to automate any series of commands (as long as they can be executed from the command line).
+It is therefore not only possible, but an excellent idea (not mine), to use Gnu Make in bioinformatics projects (see: X, Y, Z)

-A bioinformatics analysis often takes the form of a set of interdepending analyses, i.e..
+A bioinformatics analysis is often a set of interdependent, standard, steps (rather like compiling software).
+For example: (1) You take a piece of genomic DNA; (2-4) perform a set of gene predictions; (5) integrate the predictions and (6) run BLAST on the predicted genes.

+There are, apart from using Makefiles, many different ways to automate this [refs..], each with its own perks.
+A surprising number of bioinformaticians, however, use either the command line or small, tailor-made, scripts since that gives them ultimate flexibility.
+Using scripts has as advantage that it is easy to repeat an analysis by rerunning the script.
+Such a script could be written in any language (Bash, Perl, Python) but could also be a custom Makefile.

 ...